SocNavData/SocNav3/README.md

 cd dataset
 python3 split_dataset.py --dataset PATH_TO_THE_LABELED_DATASET
 ```
 The default split is 0.9/0.05/0.05.
-It can be modified using the arguments $trainpercentage$ and $valpercentage$.
+It can be modified using the arguments _--trainpercentage_ and _--valpercentage_.

 ## Tools